 Best Sunsets Bridger Jack Mesa; Indian Creek, Utah Free

 The scattered sites at the base of the Bridger Jack spires offer little shade and no amenities (there’s a vault toilet down the road), but boast incredible views of the nearby towers and Wingate sandstone walls.
 “You pitch your tent right on the open bedrock,” says Jim Lawyer.
 “Climbers everywhere, great sunsets.”
 From your tent, it’s a half-hour walk to Sunflower, Thumbelina, Easter Island, and the other towers of the Bridger Jack massif, and trailheads to all of the Indian Creek crags are just a short drive away.
 Too hot for Bridger Jack’s open sites?
 Look for cottonwood shade at the Creek Pasture campsites farther north along the road toward Canyonlands National Park.
 Pack out everything, including human waste.

-Hidden Valley Campground; Joshua Tree National Park, California
+Best On-site Climbing Hidden Valley Campground; Joshua Tree National Park, California $10/night

 You’ll wake up in this campground literally surrounded by great routes and boulder problems, and the many classics of Real Hidden Valley are just a short walk away.
 “It’s the ultimate soloing circuit,” says Chris Van Leuven.
 “The norm is to wake up, solo six to 10 routes around camp, then drink coffee, catch some rays, play chess, boulder, and drink heaps of PBR.”
 Water is available down the road at the Oasis Visitor Center or the Indian Cove Ranger Station.
 No reservations, so get there early on busy weekends.